 For example, let’s say you offer three different levels of service:

-• one as a white-label service for other businesses
+- one as a white-label SEO service through a reseller program

 Here, you can create three different landing pages with specific copy that only appeals to one of these demographics (each).

-If you funnel lots of traffic to each of these pages, they’ll naturally filter out any leads who aren’t qualified for each specific service.
+If your marketing efforts funnel lots of mixed traffic to each of these pages, they’ll naturally filter out any leads who aren’t qualified for each specific service.

 Funnel Conversions Into an Email Campaign